petermetz/cordova-plugin-ibeacon/README.md

 ## Contributions

 > Contributions are welcome at all times, please make sure that the tests are running without errors
 > before submitting a pull request.
+The current development branch that you should submit your pull requests against is
+> "v3.x".

 ### How to execute the tests - OS X